sugarlabs/sugar-docs/src/gtk3-porting-examples/Implode.md

-This page is being performed while I'm porting Implode Activity to GTK+ 3.

-There is a [ticket](http://bugs.sugarlabs.org/ticket/3715) with some useful information that I'm using on the porting and to keep tracking this port.
-Besides, this wiki page will be useful to write some code snippets about what are the difficulties that I'm having on the port and maybe can be useful for someone else.
+Ticket of this port is [here](http://bugs.sugarlabs.org/ticket/3715), with some useful information that I'm using on the porting and to keep tracking this port.

 Porting Gtk.DrawingArea
 =======================